chedim/linker-parser/README.md

 ## Creating a grammar rule
 Linker-parser grammar rules are defined as Java classes using a set of simple conventions:
-* Each field of the class represents a token (other rule or a terminal);
+* Each non-transient field of the class represents a token (other rule or a terminal);
 * Terminal tokens defined using static String fields by setting their values to the token itself;
 * Capture tokens defined as String fields with CapturePattern annotation;
 * Token repititions defined as array fields of corresponding to the token type;